Arkandfang/test/readme.txt

-Git is a distributed  version control ststem.
+Git is a distributed  version control system.
-Git is free softwarea.
+Git is free software distributed under the GPL..